Yemen's Houthis say attacked Aramco facility in Jizan

-Yemen's Houthi movement launched a drones attack on an Aramco (2222.SE) oil facility in the city of Jizan as well as the southern city of Khamis Mushait, a Houthi military spokesman said on Twitter on Friday.
+DUBAI (Reuters) - Yemen’s Houthi movement launched a drones attack on an Aramco oil facility in the city of Jizan as well as the southern city of Khamis Mushait, a Houthi military spokesman said on Twitter on Friday.

 Our Standards: The Thomson Reuters Trust Principles.